March 26, 2022 0 Comment

 4. Set Early Win Targets

-Supervisors should discuss gaps in performance and how to mitigate the same, setting the new hire up for future success.
+Supervisors should discuss performance gaps and how to mitigate themsetting the new hire up for future success.

 6. Engage Using Internal And External Social Media

-Hence, keeping them connected with the happenings can be one of the effective ways of getting them immersed in the organization culture.
+Hence, keeping them connected with the happenings can be one of the effective ways of getting them immersed in the organization’s culture.

 7. Coach And Mentor Them